Legal Command Soldiers Recognize Excellence, Dedication

+Soldiers of the U.S. Army Reserve Legal Command gathered the excellence and dedication of one of their peers as he departs the unit.

 Staff Sgt.
-Dustin Parker, center, was awarded the Meritorious Service Medal in a ceremony held Sunday, July 11 at the United States Army Reserve Legal Command Headquarters in Gaithersburg, Maryland before departing for his next assignment as a Recruiter.
+Dustin Parker was awarded the Meritorious Service Medal in a ceremony held Sunday, July 11 at the Command’s headquarters in Gaithersburg, Maryland.

 Parker was assigned to the unit’s Headquarters, Headquarters Company and served as the Training Non-Commissioned Officer.
 In that role, he resourced training operations for the HHC soldiers while ensuring the unit’s compliance with higher headquarters’ directives.